+Part B: Risk and Attack Analysis for Web applications security

 If you are working in a CISCO Router company and you are unable to use name resolution services (DNS) what are the three major steps that a client should focus to troubleshoot?
 Explain all the three steps in detail.